dmtsys/dmt-insight/README.md

 ## dmt-proc

-You have to have `dmt-proc` running on localhost as well.
+You have to have [dmt-proc](https://github.com/uniqpath/dmt) running on localhost as well.

 This frontend will connect to it and display process information.

+Note: `dmt-insight` stable version is already bundled with DMT ENGINE `(~/.dmt/apps/insight)`.

+**This repository is only for developers, not users.**

 ## Technical